Feature Importance-Aware Deep Joint Source-Channel Coding for Computationally Efficient and Adjustable Image Transmission: Problem Formulation

-After receiving $\hat{\mathbf{y}} \in \mathbb{C}^{k}$, the deepJSCC decoder $g_{\phi}$ with parameter $\phi$ maps the received signal $\hat{\mathbf{y}}$ to a reconstructed source image $\hat{\mathbf{x}} \in \mathbb{R}^{H \times W \times 3}$.
 Our goal is to develop a computationally efficient and adjustable deepJSCC model that minimizes the distortion between the original and reconstructed images, $\mathbf{x}$ and $\hat{\mathbf{x}}$, respectively.
+This objective is particularly important because accurate image reconstruction is central to our target scenarios, such as wireless surveillance and monitoring applications.
 In this paper, the quality of reconstructed images is measured in two ways.
-First, peak signal-to-noise ratio (PSNR) measures the amount of pixel-wise distortion, defined in decibel (dB) as follows.
+Firstly, peak signal-to-noise ratio (PSNR) measures the amount of pixel-wise distortion, defined in decibel (dB) as follows.

 where $\MAXX$ is a pixel's maximum value, which is $255$ in our case (i.e., $8$-bit representation), and MSE is the mean-squared error (MSE) defined by